GregoryJohnSteed/HardwareProjects/README.md

 # HardwareProjects
-Design ideas utilizing hardware and software add a water sensor and moisture sennsor
+Design ideas utilizing hardware and software add a water sensor and moisture sensor